JokinEzenarro/HazelnutHyperspectral/README.md

 - Light exposure: light and dark
 - Replicates: three per atmosphere-light combination

-Each bag was imaged at 23 time points using a line-mapping NIR hyperspectral camera covering 1000-1600 nm at 142 wavelengths.
-The dataset may include bag-level images/spectra, individual-hazelnut segmentations, and associated experimental metadata.
+Each bag was imaged at 23 time points using a line-mapping NIR hyperspectral camera covering around 1000-1600 nm at 142 wavelengths.
+All the raw (black and white corrected) images of the bags can be found in the releases, compressed in smaller RAR files.
+The MeanDatasets.mat file contains the average spectra per bag and per hazelnut, with the associated experimental metadata.

 ## Purpose